SLCCE/welcome-to-computing/Workshop2Materials/Python/Readings/Syntax.md

+# Python Syntax

 General note: \
 Python doesn't have braces for functions/loops/conditionals and instead has indentation

 Variables \
 Python has dynamically typed variables.
 We don't need to specify a variable type, just its name.

 ```python
 x = 1